 Maurice’s Guest Room

 Maurice’s Guest Room shares a breeze way with Maurice’s Cottage and offers a great retreat for a Texas weekend getaway.

 Separated by a breezeway from Maurice’s Cottage, the Guest Room has an open air floor plan with views of the hill country.
-Located a half mile from the main building, this large room houses a king sized feather bed, seating area with fireplace, a comfortable desk, and a cozy bathroom.
+Located a half mile from the main building, this large room houses a king sized bed, seating area with fireplace, a comfortable desk, and a cozy bathroom.
 The rear doors open to a relaxing covered porch with scenic views of the hill country.
 Other guest room amenities include a large HD satellite television, DVD player, and mini fridge stocked with a selection of complimentary Texas beverages including locally bottled water, sodas and sparkling water.

 Born in Hillsboro, Texas on Nov.
 11, 1913 Maurice Stephenson Orr, John’s father, died peacefully in Kyle, TX on Oct.
 28, 2007.
 For the last 13 years of his life he lived here on the family ranch at The Inn above Onion Creek.
 While his health permitted, he often served coffee and visited with guests at the Inn.
 He had many friends among those guests.
 Maurice made full use of his nearly 94 years of life as a naval officer, an all-American football player, football coach, ready-mix concrete salesman, deacon, husband, father, grandfather and great grandfather.
 He touched all who knew him and was as gentle in spirit as he was strong in character.